3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_01/blackjack.md

 ### The game

 [Blackjack](http://en.wikipedia.org/wiki/Blackjack) is a one player game where people down on their luck generally transform their lives.
-It's probably a thing in your universe, but feel free to read up on it if you have to.
+It's probably a thing in your universe, but feel free to read up on the rules if you have to.

 ## Project Details